Rehab in Thailand vs Australia: A Real World Comparison

 More recently, Thai authorities have worked on a new one year medical treatment visa and related schemes under the Destination Thailand Visa program, which gives more flexibility for longer stays and multiple entries.
 Jintara provides:

-• Invitation letters and documentation for Thai embassies
+- Invitation letters and documentation for Thai embassies

-• Clear guidance on which visa suits a 28, 56, or 84 day stay
+- Clear guidance on which visa suits a 28, 56, or 84 day stay

-• Support if you need to extend while you are in country
+- Support if you need to extend while you are in country

 In Australia, citizens and permanent residents use Medicare and local health cover.
 Overseas visitors face stricter entry rules, higher living costs, and more complex insurance questions.

-When Staying in Australia Might Be Better
+When Is Staying in Australia for Addiction Treatment the Better Choice.

 There are cases where staying in Australia is the sensible choice:

-• You have serious medical problems that need your local hospital and specialist
+- You have serious medical problems that need your local hospital and specialist

-• Court orders, child protection, or parole conditions limit international travel
+- Court orders, child protection, or parole conditions limit international travel

-• You cannot leave young children or dependent relatives for several weeks
+- You cannot leave young children or dependent relatives for several weeks

-• You already have a strong therapist or psychiatrist at home and need a short residential block nearby
+- You already have a strong therapist or psychiatrist at home and need a short residential block nearby

 In these situations, the key is still to look closely at staffing, detox protocols, and aftercare rather than picking based on postcode.